All our ministries

-At St. John’s, we believe that growing in mind, body and spirit is an essential part of growing as a disciple of Christ.
+At St. John’s, we believe that growing in mind, body, and spirit is an essential part of growing as a disciple of Christ.
 How will you grow?

-Join other inquirers in a unique in-depth, four year, small group program of study covering the breadth and depth of the Christian tradition.
-St. John’s EFM group meets weekly to explore the Old and New Testaments, Church History and Theology.
-Contact Barbara Ordway, parishioner.
+Join other inquirers in a unique in-depth, four-year, small group program of study covering the breadth and depth of the Christian tradition.
+St. John’s EfM group meets weekly online to explore the Old and New Testaments, church history, and theology.

 We have many exciting opportunities to give life to St. John’s mission: “building community at the crossroads of faith and life.”
 Join us!

 The Cooking for New Parents Ministry works alongside the New Parents Ministry to offer our warmest embrace and support to the newest members of our community and their families by cooking and delivering meals to new parents.

 Table fellowship was an important part of Christ’s ministry and is an essential part of Christian community.
 Join a Koinonia Dinner Group and meet periodically over the course of a program year with fellow parishioners to build fellowship and close personal connections!

 Join fellow readers monthly for conversation and fellowship.

 The Men’s Ministry is currently very active in community outreach to address the impact of COVID-19.
 In normal times, the Ministry sponsors periodic Sunday evening cookouts and two annual events, a late summer Crab Feast and a winter weekend retreat.
 Past retreats have focused on men and their work, men and their fathers, men and their brothers, and men and their children.